fast-project/dummy-scheduler/README.md

 This repository implements a dummy scheduler which handle MQTT messages.
 The implemented MQTT messages follow the format described in git@chili.zdv.uni-mainz.de:repos/fast/docs/kommunikation.md

+The scheduler interact to agents initialization requests and initialize agents with random configurations.
+The scheduler send random stopMonitor messages to the initialized agents.

 ##The implemented MQTT messages are :

 TX side: